With sys.getsizeof()

 Woah… wait… why is this huge list only 48 bytes?

-It’s because the range function returns a class thatonly behaves like a list.
-A range is a lot more memory efficient than using an actual list of numbers.
+It’s because the range function returns an iterable object that only behaves like a list of numbers, but internally simply keeps count of the last iteration number.
+A range is magnitudes more memory efficient than using an actual list of numbers.

 import sys myreallist = [x for x in range(0, 10000)] print(sys.getsizeof(myreallist)) # 87632